-Accordingly, the Board finds that waiver will result in an overall improved, feasible design in accordance with the purposes and design guidelines provided in ZBL Section 6B.
-As permitted under Section 6B.6.5 of the ZBL, a waiver to ZBL Section 6B.3 b) is granted, to permit GFA of more than 3,600 square feet for 15 units, as shown in the Final Permit Documents.
+Accordingly, the Board finds that waiver will result in an overall improved, feasible design in accordance with the purposes and design guidelines provided in Section 6B.
+As permitted under Section 6B.6.5, a waiver to Section 6B.3 b) is granted, to permit GFA of more than 3,600 square feet for 15 units, as shown in the Final Permit Documents.